gctnk49nxy-droid/A2_i/README.md

 The `create_book_partitions` function does some basic cleaning (removing the title in square parenthesis) using regex patterns, removes punctuation from the text so we can tokenize individual words using the nltk `word_tokenize` function, creates the partitions by grouping `num_words` together, enumerates each of the partitions for tracing purposes, places all partitions into a dataframe, then take a random sample of `num_partitions` to make up the resulting dataframe.
 We use an `if` statement to ensure there are at least `num_parititons` partitions available in the dataframe or else we take all the partitions available for the book of interest.
 The resulting dataframe of this function has two columns: `partition_text`: The parititoned text (containing `num_words` number of words), `ind_book_partition_id`: The identifier associated to the partition in the associated book of text.

 4. We assign the individual book an alphabetical letter to be the book's identifier, where the mapping is stored in `book_id_mapping`.
-Then the results are appended to to the resulting `all_books_df`.
+Then the results are appended to to the resulting sample partition dataframe to the `all_books_df` dataframe.

 5. We repeat this process for all books in the dictionary

+6. Randomly shuffle the `all_books_df` to create the final `all_books_df_shuffled` dataframe.

 ## 3-Output

+The final output of this program is a dataframe called `all_books_df_shuffled`.
+This dataframe contains the sampled partition of the books in the `book_text` dictionary.
+The columns of this dataframe are:
+- ind_book_id: The book ID assigned to the related book.
+To check the mapping back, you can look within the dictionary `book_id_mapping`
+- partition_text: The associated partitioned text from book ind_book_id
+- ind_book_partition_id: For the associated ind_book_id, ind_book_partition_id corresponds to the parition in that book that this text refers to.
+This is for tracing purposes, if we want to find the source text in the original dataframe